 - Our Google Nexus 6 review has been updated to include the new Google Project Fi information.

 Google Nexus 6 is a supersized version of the new Moto X that has been given a two-handed booster shot and appropriately received a post-surgery Lollipop.
 The results?
 It's among the best phones in 2015.

-This phablet-sized smartphone was the first to run Android 5.0 Lollipop and, really, there's no better way to experience all of the changes Google has made to its operating system.
+This phablet-sized smartphone was the first to run Android 5.0 Lollipop and now Android 5.1, and, really, there's no better way to experience all of the changes Google has made to its operating system.